ta05/ta05.github.io/README.md

 # Assignment Repo

-A directory for my older assignments for the UT Web Development Boot Camp
+A directory for my older Web Development applications